 Kim graduated with a degree in Early Childhood and Elementary Education.
-Before returning to school for her Masters degree in Special Education she discovered the joy of teaching outdoor education.
+Before returning to school for her Master's degree in Special Education she discovered the joy of teaching outdoor education.
 While leading wilderness trips for adolescents with Naturalist at Large in CA, Kim loved showing girls how much fun backpacking and river trips could be.
-Kim spends the school year teaching a Kindergarten class for autistic children.
-She is keeping her fingers crossed for some girls to sign up this summer so that she can join us out in the field.
-She is extremely patient, and works well with beginner anglers.
-When not in the field Kim is our trip coordinator.
-Kim does all the behind the scenes work in the office that keep our trips running smoothly.
+Kim used to spend the school year teaching a Kindergarten class for autistic children.
+Now she manages our office full time.
+Kim does all the behind the scenes work that keeps our trips running smoothly.
 If you have any questions during the summer Kim is happy to help.
-When not working Kim loves to travel, and can be found on her own adventures with Will and their children River and Baily and dog Jack.
+When she is not managing our adventures she can be found on her own adventures with Will and their children River and Baily and dog Jack.